Emergence of solitons from many-body photon bound states in quantum nonlinear media: Photon bound states in Rydberg media

-In order to gauge the accuracy of this effective description, in Fig.~\ref{Fig.tow_mf}(d) we plot in solid lines the expected number of atoms within a blockade radius $N_b$ versus photon number $n_{\rm ph}$ assuming our effective theory is correct, by solving the equation $r_b=N_b/2=\left(C_6/n_{\rm ph}\bar{\Gamma}\sqrt{N_b}\right)^{1/6}$.
-This is plotted for several different values of $C_6$, as indicated by different colors.
-On the other hand, from the numerically determined value for $\alpha_{\textrm{opt}}$, we can use $N_b=\alpha_{\textrm{opt}}^2$ to infer $N_b$~(points).
+In order to test the accuracy of the effective description based on the super-atom array, we compare its predictions with the numerical results describing the full correlated dynamics.
+For a peak Rabi frequency $\Omega_r=n_{\rm ph}\alpha_{\textrm{opt}}\bar\Gamma$ associated with the pulse \eqref{ansatz_Rydberg}, the effective theory predicts an expected number of atoms within a blockade radius given by the solution of $r_b=N_b/2=\left(C_6/n_{\rm ph}\bar{\Gamma}\sqrt{N_b}\right)^{1/6}$.
+This is plotted in Fig.~\ref{Fig.tow_mf}(d) (solid lines) as a function of the photon number $n_{\rm ph}$ for several different values of $C_6$, as indicated by different colors.
+The numerical estimate for $N_b$ can instead be inferred by the variationally determined value for $\alpha_{\textrm{opt}}$, using $N_b=\alpha_{\textrm{opt}}^2$, and is plotted as dots in Fig.~\ref{Fig.tow_mf}(d).
 It is seen that the two approaches agree well with each other.
 Likewise, in Fig.~\ref{Fig.tow_mf}(e), we plot with points the group velocity, as given from the numerically determined delay by $v_g=N/\tau$.
 We then plot the same quantity $v_g=N/\tau$ in solid lines, where $\tau$ is given by the effective description~(\ref{delayRydbergSIT}), and where the expected $N_b$ is taken from the solid lines of Fig.~\ref{Fig.tow_mf}(d).
 Again, good agreement is seen.
-Finally, for comparison, we plot the the expected group velocity for normal SIT~(without Rydberg interactions) in black, which is seen to be slower than in the blockaded case.
+Finally, for comparison, we plot the expected group velocity for normal SIT~(without Rydberg interactions) in black, which is seen to be slower than in the blockaded case.
+These results shown that an effective description based on an array of Rydberg superatoms is able to capture the main emerging solitonic features of the propagating pulse.

 We believe that the discrepancies between the numerical results and the effective description in Fig.~\ref{Fig.tow_mf}(d)-(e) can be mainly attributed to three sources of errors.
 The first is the intrinsic discreteness of our numerical model.
 For example, the moderate number of atoms $N_b\lesssim 10$ within a blockade region in our simulations suggests that moving to a continuum description should not be entirely accurate.
 A second error comes from the numerical imperfections in the evaluation of the optimal value $\alpha_{\textrm{opt}}$.
 Specifically, due to the large simulation complexity, the optimal value was obtained using a limited number of sampling points ($\sim 20$) for $\alpha$.
 An additional~(non-numerical) discrepancy is that, similar to the case of SIT with normal TLA, the approach from quantum many-photon bound states to semi-classical SIT is a gradual one as a function of increasing photon number.
 For the lower range of photon numbers used in our simulations, it is possible that additional quantum many-body features are present, which would be interesting to pinpoint and explore further in future work.